jqlin/box_dedupe/README.md

 box_dedupe deduplicates folders and files in Box with same name.

 # Motivation
 Uploading files using Box via FTP is a common way to bulk transfer files to Box.
 When using multiple FTP transfers, a race condition can occur resulting in duplicated folder names.
-Content will be split between the folders with the same names.
-This creates difficulties in accessing files through FTP (as only one duplicated folder can be stepped into) and general confusion as duplicate names is not allowed typically. box_dedupe aims to deduplicate and combine the folders.
+Content will be split between the folders with the same name.
+This creates difficulties in accessing files through FTP (as only one duplicated folder can be stepped into) and general confusion as duplicate names are not allowed typically. box_dedupe aims to deduplicate and combine the folders.

 # Usage
 1. Install `boxsdk` and `bottle`.